ivankahl/codingchallenges-webserver-golang/README.md

 }))
 ```

-You can also add a default `StaticFiles` handler that will map requests to files in a specified files:
+You can also add a default `StaticFiles` handler that will map requests to files in a specified folder:

 ```go
 ws.StaticFiles("www")